CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Debian shutdown

 I got this error on shutdown: "A stop job running..." and it waits for 3 minutes.
-I think it is podman.
-I will always shutdown Debian with a script that stops podman first.
+I think it is Podman.
+I will always shutdown Debian with a script that stops Podman first.
 Create a bash script with this text:

 ```bash